 MCI was founded in 1866 to prepare students for study at Bates College which, at the time, was a seminary in Lewiston, Maine.
 Over the years, MCI has continually modified its curriculum to fulfill the academic needs of students pursuing post-secondary studies or vocational training.

 In 1868, construction of the MCI campus began atop what was formerly a sheep pasture outside town.
-The Institute Building (later renamed Founders Hall) consisted of six large rooms on the first floor; the second floor was later refurbished and named after MCI trustee and state governor, the Honorable Llewellyn Powers the third floor was also completed at a later time.
+The Institute Building (later renamed Founders Hall) consisted of six large rooms on the first floor; the second floor was later refurbished and named after MCI trustee and state governor, the Honorable Llewellyn Powers.
+The third floor was also completed at a later time.
 An unfinished fourth floor provides access to an impressive bell tower.
 Henry W. Lancey donated the bell that was added in 1877.
-Founders Hall is used to this day for classes and offices, and Powers Hall is where the Bossov Ballet Theatre instructs students and hold rehearsals during the school year.
-Incidentally, MCI's SOLI Program often holds ceremonies in this revered space during their program.
+Founders Hall is used to this day for classes and offices, and Powers Hall is where the Bossov Ballet Theatre instructs students and holds rehearsals during the school year.

-MCI introduced sports programs in 1893: tennis, baseball, football (in 1899), track; later, MCI added field hockey, soccer, lacross, basketball, wrestling, softball, and cross-country running.
+MCI introduced sports programs in 1893: tennis, baseball, football (in 1899), and track.
+Later, MCI added field hockey, soccer, lacrosse, basketball, wrestling, softball, cross country, golf, cheering, swimming, and eSports.
 Distinguished alumnus George M. Parks (Class of 1885) contributed funds for Parks Gym, and the family of Perley Wright contributed funds to build Wright Gym in 1987.
-MCI added two playing fields to the campus in 2015 that enable our students to practice and host games at the School.
+MCI added two playing fields to the campus in 2015 that enable our students to practice and host games at the school.

 MCI entered into a contract with school administrative district #53 in 1909 to educate students from Pittsfield, Detroit, and Burnham alongside students from throughout the United States and the world.
-Our students and some faculty/staff who live on campus reside in four student residences: Rowe Hall, Stanley/Alumni Hall, Nye Hurd Honors Dormitory (for honors students), and Manson Hall.
+Our students and faculty/staff who live on campus reside in three student residences: Rowe Hall, Alumni Hall, and Manson Hall.

 In 1959, MCI constructed the William H. Powell Memorial Library.
-The Powell Library houses classrooms, a full-service library and media center, and the Hazel Monteith Earle Memorial Language Department.
+The Powell Library houses classrooms, a full-service library, the school store, and the Hazel Monteith Earle Memorial Language Department.